Breakfast by country: Israel

 The Israeli breakfast is a mix of culinary influences from eastern Europe, agrarian Yishuv culture, North African cuisine, and Levantine cuisine.
 It usually consists of a range of cheeses along with sliced vegetables, scrambled eggs (or another kind of fried egg) and bread, served with spreads like butter, jam, or honey.
 The most commonly used vegetables are cucumbers, tomatoes, and red bell peppers; carrots, onions and radishes may also be included.
 Cheeses include, at the very least, cottage cheese, quark or fromage blanc, and a local variety of Edam ("yellow cheese"), and often Tzfatit and labneh too.
 Side dishes including pickled olives and herring may also be served.
 Typical Middle Eastern mezze such as Israeli salad, hummus, tehina and baba ghanoush, as well as Shakshouka and a variety of salads may be served.
 The meal is most often accompanied by coffee, tea and orange juice.
 A typical Israeli meal could be either dairy- or meat-based, but not both.
 Only certain types of meat are considered kosher.
 Israeli hotels usually present this type of breakfast as a buffet.
 Restaurants may prefer a pre-set "Israeli Breakfast" menu item.

 Japan

 Breakfast in modern Japanese households comes in two major variations: Japanese style and Western style.
 Japanese-style breakfasts are eaten widely in Japan, but often only on weekends and non-working days.
 Younger Japanese couples may prefer Western-style breakfasts because they are generally less time-consuming to prepare.
-The standard Japanese breakfast consists of steamed white rice, a bowl of miso soup, and Japanese styled pickles (like takuan or umeboshi).
+The standard Japanese breakfast consists of steamed white rice, a bowl of miso soup, and Japanese-style pickles (like takuan or umeboshi).
 A raw egg and nori are often served; the raw egg is beaten in a small bowl and poured on the hot rice to make golden colored tamago kake gohan, whilst the nori (sheets of dried seaweed) is used to wrap rice.
 Grilled fish and Japanese green tea are often served as well.

 Western-style breakfasts in Japanese households are similar to those in the United States.
 Japanese children often eat corn flakes and drink milk, hot chocolate or fruit juice.
 Japanese adults (especially younger ones) tend to have toast with butter or jam, eggs, and slices of vegetables.
 They often drink coffee or orange juice.
 Traditional Japanese inns (like ryokan) serve complete traditional breakfast.
 Western-style hotels and restaurants in Japan generally offer a mix of the Western and Japanese styles.